Show HN: Panza: A personal email assistant, trained and running on-device

 • Login to Hugging Face to be able to download pretrained models: huggingface-cli login.

 • [Optional] Login to Weights & Biases to log metrics during training: wandb login.
-Then, set PANZA_WANDB_DISABLED=False in scripts/config.sh.
+Then, set wandb_disabled=false in configs/finetuning/base.yaml.

 You are now ready to move to scripts.